advice

 18. Go for a walk.
 It’s still allowed, and it can do wonders for your mind-set.

 19. Practice deep breathing.
-I know it might sound as though it won’t do much, but slowing down and paying attention to your breath can really change how you feel both mentally and physically.
+I know it might sound as though it won’t do much, but slowing down and paying attention to your breath can really change how you feel and instill a sense of calm.

 20. Lie down, close your eyes, and listen to a podcast.
 Even if you don’t like podcasts, I bet this sounds pretty relaxing.
 Find an episode that sounds interesting, lie down, and listen.

 21. Cuddle with your pet.
-It’s good for both you and your pet!
+It’s good for you and your fur baby!

 22. Go to an online art exhibit.
-If you want to skip the IRL crowds, the National Museum of Women in the Arts has a lot of great options!
+If you want to skip the IRL crowds, the National Museum of Women in the Arts has great options.

 Delicious Things